Xovaryu/ClusterVisionF/README.md

 -Likewise font fallback will likely be added with Kivy 3.0.0 so we'll wait for that
 -The console can sometimes blackout, this is an issue with the Label class and may also be fixed with Kivy 3.0.0 so this will be ignored for now too
 -\ in evaluated parts of prompts don't work properly, this is a Python issue that should be fixed in 3.12 (which Torch doesn't support anytime soon), until then a BS constant is available
--Although video generation has been improved, There's a semi-random failure affecting video generation at times, and video generation is still plain inadequate
+-Video generation is still plain inadequate
--Stopping a paused generation pops out one last generation instead of instantly stopping
 -Many samplers may lead to too long filenames, causing cluster collages to fail saving
 -If the number of samplers isn't properly divisible by the sampler cutoff, some images will likely not show up on the cluster collage, I won't fix this but add warnings in the future
+-The new options for the user settings work, but can't yet be saved and automatically reloaded

 ## NovelAI's Terms of Service
 This UI is compliant with NAI's ToS (https://novelai.net/terms), and the devs are well aware of this UI.